-Helen Cann is a versatile illustrator specialising in children’s books, hand drawn maps, drawing and lettering.
+Helen Cann is a versatile illustrator specialising in hand drawn maps, children’s books, drawing and lettering.
 Her work has been used in award winning picture books and anthologies, for business logos, print collateral and as props for film and tv.
 Recent clients have included:

 Helen lives and works in the sunny seaside city of Brighton, not far from London in the UK.
-When she’s not illustrating, sometimes she likes to break out as an extrovert for a few moments – crossing the North Atlantic as crew on a sailing boat tracking whales; driving a team of huskies above the Arctic Circle; drinking blood soup with Sami reindeer herders; learning to blacksmith; acting in an award winning theatre event based in London’s West End; working as a forger (totally legitimately) and being a hand double for a TV drama (that never actually made the screen).
+When she’s not quietly illustrating, sometimes she likes to break out as an extrovert for a few moments – crossing the North Atlantic as crew on a sailing boat tracking whales; driving a team of huskies above the Arctic Circle; drinking blood soup with Sami reindeer herders; learning to blacksmith; acting in an award winning theatre event based in London’s West End; working as a forger (totally legitimately) and being a hand double for a TV drama (that never actually made the screen).
 Usually she’s pretty unassuming though.

 More information about Helen and her illustration work can be found on her illustration website: helencann.co.uk .

 More information about her fine art work can be found on a separate website: helencannfineart.co.uk .